-As a matter of fact, the company was born in a very turbulent and uncertain time characterized by spiraling inflation and sufferings.
+As a matter of fact, the company was born in a very turbulent and uncertain time characterised by spiralling inflation and sufferings.
 But, now that we had put up the company sign, how were we supposed to tackle the enormous economic gloom that descended upon us out of the blue?
 Should we carry on or just call it quits?

 Of course I had pondered over the question whether there were still people having the mood to travel when most others were struggling to make ends meet.